marcusg1k/coursera-python-/examstuff.md

 list.extend(other_list) - appends all the elements of other_list at the end of list map(function, iterable) - applies a given function to each item of an iterable(such as a list) and returns a map object with the results zip(*iterables) - takes in iterables as arguments and returns an iterator that generates tuples, where the i-th tuple contains the i-th element from eahc of the argument iterables

+review:
+immutable keys but mutable and duplicate values = Dictionary

+immutable but allows duplicate elements = String

+mutable and allows duplicate elements = List

+mutable but unique elements only = Set

+Immutable but allows duplicate elements = Tuple

+no it is unordered and unique = Set no it is unordered and random = Dictionary yes, and with numeric index assignment = List yes, and with numeric index assignment = Tuple yes, but with a sequence of textual data = String